1974 Super Outbreak: Caledonia, Mississippi/Guin-Yampertown-Delmar, Alabama

 This fast-moving nighttime tornado, which devastated the town of Guin in Alabama, was the longest lasting F5 tornado recorded in the outbreak, and considered to be one of the most violent ever recorded.
-The tornado traveled over 79.5 mi, from the town of Vernon, Alabama, to just south of the small town of Basham, before lifting just after 10:55 pm CDT.
-It formed at around 8:50 pm CDT near the Mississippi-Alabama border, north of the town of Vernon, striking the Monterey Trailer Park, resulting in major damage at that location.
+The tornado traveled over 135 mi, from the town of Caledonia, Mississippi, to just south of the small town of Basham, Alabama, before lifting just after 10:55 pm CDT.
+It formed at around 8:25 pm CDT near the Mississippi-Alabama border, near the town of Caledonia, Mississippi, before quickly moving into Alabama, and striking striking the Monterey Trailer Park, resulting in major damage at that location.
 The tornado then became violent as it approached and entered Guin, with multiple areas of F5 damage noted in and around town.
 The tornado first struck the Guin Mobile Home Plant as it entered the town, completely obliterating the structure.
 The town's downtown area was also heavily damaged, with many brick businesses and two churches completely destroyed.
 Trees in town were debarked, ground scouring occurred, and vehicles were thrown and mangled as well.
 Residential areas in Guin suffered total devastation, with many homes swept completely away and scattered across fields.
 According to NWS damage surveyor Bill Herman, the damage in one 6-block area was particularly extreme, and remarked that "It was just like the ground had been swept clean.
 It was just as much of a total wipeout as you can have."
 Surveyor J.B.
 Elliot noted that the destruction was so complete, that even some of the foundations were "dislodged, and in some cases swept away."
 A total of 23 people were killed in Guin.

-The tornado continued past Guin and struck the small community of Twin, destroying numerous homes, mobile homes, and businesses at that location, though the damage was less intense than that observed in Guin.
+The tornado continued past Guin and struck the small community of Yampertown (now known as Twin), destroying numerous homes, mobile homes, and businesses at that location, though the damage was less intense than that observed in Guin.
 Crossing into Winston County, the tornado struck the small community of Delmar, destroying additional homes and killing 5 people.
 Mobile homes in Delmar were obliterated, with their frames wrapped around trees.
 Past Delmar, the tornado grew up to a mile wide as it tore through the William B. Bankhead National Forest, flattening a huge swath of trees.
 Surveyors noted that timber damage was equally severe at all elevations in this area, with numerous trees snapped both along exposed ridges and in deep gorges.
 So many trees were snapped in this area that the tornado path was visible from satellite.
 The tornado finally dissipated south of Basham after destroying 546 structures.